 We recommend the ideal time to bring your little ones for their first eye test is around pre-school age, although if you have concerns you should seek advice sooner.

 Many vision problems begin at an early age in childhood, so it’s crucial that children receive proper eye care from the time they are infants.
 Early detection and treatment are essential to prevent conditions that could potentially cause future problems or vision loss.
-Good vision is critical to a child’s early education, function, and social development.
+As the eyes continue to develop during childhood, regular check-ups are advised.